google/WebFundamentals/src/content/en/updates/posts/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

   <img style="max-width: 100%; height: auto;" src="{{site.WFBaseUrl}}/updates/images/2015-03-03/inlineinstall.gif" alt="Native app install banner" />
 </p>

-The criteria are similar to the Web App install banner except for the need of a Serivce Worker:
+The criteria are similar to the Web App install banner except for the need of a Service Worker:

 * You have a [web app manifest file](http://updates.html5rocks.com/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android)